Goldman Sachs Global Environmental Impact Equity Portfolio Fund

 In general, the higher the exposure to the environmental impact theme effect, the higher the potential returns and the lower the volatility of the shares, the larger the position size is likely to be in the portfolio.
 The portfolio risk management process includes an effort to monitor and manage risk, but does not imply low risk.
 For further details on our ESG process for the fund, please refer to the question immediately above.

 Internal and External sources of data: We use proprietary ESG research as well as leverage external research providers.
 The vast majority of our ESG research is internally generated and investor led.
 As a result, all of our investors conduct ESG research and engagement, which is naturally embedded into our fundamental research process, informs our models and is part of every decision we make at the company level.
 Our Credit analysts and sovereign economists consider material and relevant ESG factors and risks that can affect the credit quality of the issuer; they incorporate these into their overall research and issuer valuations.
 In performing this internal analysis, our dedicated corporate analysts and sovereign economists may leverage MSCI platform and/or Bloomberg – third party vendors, to assist our ESG analysis; the MSCI platform provides in-depth research, ratings and analysis of the ESG-related business practices across a number of developed and emerging markets.
 We may also engage additional data providers such as Sustainalytics, CDP and TruCost to assist our ESG analysis.
 Additionally, we may use a third party vendor, ETHIX SRI Advisors, to source the listings of entities engaged in in financing/ manufacturing cluster munitions.
 Furthermore, in our effort to maintain a high level of risk management to help ensure that we stay within the portfolio’s investment and regulatory guidelines, we also utilize Sentinel which is a Fidessa product, a pre- and post-trade compliance monitoring tool which provides managers with the necessary tools to adhere to client guidelines and portfolio constraints.
+The portfolio risk management process includes an effort to monitor and manage risk, but does not imply low risk.
+We continually review our external providers to remain abreast with the latest technology and services that complement our process and investment philosophy.

 [1] As part of our investment process, we may integrate ESG factors alongside traditional factors.
 The identification of a risk related to an ESG factor will not necessarily exclude a particular investment that, in our view, is otherwise suitable and attractively priced for investment, and we may invest in an issuer without integrating ESG factors or considerations into our investment process.
 Moreover, ESG information, whether from an external and/or internal source, is, by nature and in many instances, based on a qualitative and subjective assessment.
 An element of subjectivity and discretion is therefore inherent to the interpretation and use of ESG data.
 The relevance and weightings of specific ESG factors to or within the investment process vary across asset classes, sectors and strategies and no one factor or consideration is determinative.
 Goldman Sachs Asset Management in its sole discretion and without notice may periodically update or change the process for conducting its ESG assessments and implementation of its ESG views in portfolios, including the format and content of such analysis and the tools and/or data used to perform such analysis.
 Accordingly, the type of assessments depicted here may not be performed for every portfolio holding.
 The process for conducting ESG assessments and implementation of ESG views in portfolios, including the format and content of such analysis and the tools and/or data used to perform such analysis, may also vary among portfolio management teams.
 [2] Complete information on the risks of investing in the Fund are set out in the Fund’s prospectus.
 [3] Your capital is at risk and you may lose some or all of the capital you invest.